rohankhadgi33/BWH2-Particle-Systems/Particle-Systems/README.md

-Python script to return distance dield from given image.
+Python script to return distance field from DSA image.
 Can run the script in Colab (suggested) or other ide or environment.